bruceharrison1984/fake-salesforce-remote-objects/readme.md

   - If the field *was not* defined in the apex:remoteObjectModel DOM element
     - an error message will be printed in the console but your code will still be allowed to run
     - The return value will also make note of this error.
+  - Values are stored in the `_values` property on the object, but you should only access them through this method
 - `retrieve({ limit: 100, where: {} }, callback(err, results))`
   - Only the callback format of this function is supported
   - Each returned object is automatically assigned an `Id` field that is populated with a random string to simulate a Salesforce Id